Boruto: Naruto the Movie: Plot

 Once Boruto awakes, Sasuke reveals that Naruto is still alive elsewhere, and allies himself with the other Kage to rescue him.
 Finally understanding Naruto's role, Boruto insists on joining them to make amends with his father.
 Using Sasuke's abilities, they arrive to find Naruto bound by the Otsutsuki duo, and a battle begins.
-With Naruto freed, he and Boruto pause for a moment to bond and acknowledge fault on both sides for how their relationship suffered.
-Momoshiki soon finds himself cornered, and devours Kinshiki to increase his strength, only to be quickly defeated by the combined might of Naruto and Sasuke.
+With Naruto freed, he and Boruto pause for a moment to bond and acknowledge fault on both sides for how their father-son relationship suffered.
+Momoshiki soon finds himself cornered and devours Kinshiki to increase his strength, only to be quickly defeated by the combined might of Naruto and Sasuke.
 Having sneaked along, Katasuke attempts to kill Momoshiki with a Scientific Ninja Tool, but it inadvertently restores his strength.
 Placing his trust in Boruto, Naruto shares his chakra with his son to create a Massive Rasengan, an attack which obliterates Momoshiki.

 In the days following the victory, Naruto improves his relationship with his family by making sure that he always has time to spend with them.
-Boruto resolves to become like Sasuke, a ninja who protects the village from the shadows, and supports Sarada's dream of becoming the next Hokage.
+Boruto resolves to follows Sasuke's steps to become a vigilante, a ninja who protects the village from the shadows and supports Sarada's dream of becoming the next Hokage, much to Sarada's blush.
 The conversation continues with Mitsuki revealing he is the son of a former arch-nemesis of the village, Orochimaru, surprising both his teammates.